What is Shan tofu?

 It can be easily flavoured with strong spices like Indian curry powder, or Chipotle and Paprika.

-What do you eat with Shan Tofu?
+What do you serve with chickpea fries?

 In my house we love to eat it with a homemade vegan sriracha mayo or a spicy ketchup.
 But when we are feeling a bit more summery, this coconut pea dip works perfectly.
 Particularly if you add in some Indian spices to the fries.